 1. Write a working name for your activity.

 2. Select a domain from the drop-down menu.

 3. Enter the URL of your desired product page.

 You may create more than one Product Views activity for your domain by matching the domain's cookie.

-Remember to create a separate activity for each cookie name and value.
+Remember to create a separate Product Views activity for each language that you support.

 4. Ready to start?
 Click Next.

 This is where you will be mapping out every component of your product page layout, so that the data can be tracked as your visitors browse your website.

 1. The product page will show up on the screen.
 Is this one of your product pages?